futureversecom/sylo-ethereum-contracts/docker/ganache-with-protocol/README.md

-## Ganache Docker Image
+# Ganache Docker Image

-This docker image runs a local ganache node with the contracts already deployed.
+This docker image runs a local ganache node with the contracts already deployed, and 10 seekers minted for the deployer.

 When the image is built, an `accounts.json` used for the network and an `addresses.json` is stored in